-According to Crimson, Florida Tech's student newspaper, Dr. Miller is attributed with helping Florida Tech obtain accreditation for its doctoral programs from the Southern Association of Colleges and Schools.
+According to Crimson, Florida Tech's student newspaper, Dr. Miller is attributed with helping Florida Tech obtain accreditation for its doctoral programs.
 The newspaper also stated that Dr. Miller's paramount contribution to the university was as architect during Florida Tech's academic growth.

 After his term as president of Florida Tech, Dr. Miller spent four years teaching for the physics and space sciences department before retiring from the university.

 Dr. John E. Miller passed away on December 14, 1993.